Skip to main content

 Quick Start Guide

-• Allocate at least 4 GB of RAM and 2 CPU cores to Docker (or the VM running Docker).
+• Allocate at least 4 GB RAM and 2 CPUs.

 note

-If you encounter issues with other Docker alternatives (Docker Desktop, Rancher Desktop, etc.), please report them on GitHub.
+If you encounter issues with Docker alternatives (Docker Desktop, Rancher Desktop, etc.), report them via GitHub.

 Start the Dev Container

-Run the following command to start the dev container and launch a terminal session within it:
+Run the following command to start the dev container and open a terminal session within it:

 docker run --rm -it --name openchoreo-quick-start \